oracle/ojdbc-extensions/ojdbc-provider-ucp-observability/README.md

 # Oracle JDBC UCP Observability Providers

 This module contains providers that add observability capabilities to Oracle Universal Connection Pool (UCP).
-Two providers are available:
+Three listener providers are available:

 * JFR: exports UCP pool and connection lifecycle events to Java Flight Recorder.
 * OTEL: publishes UCP connection pool metrics through OpenTelemetry.
+* Observability: exports the same UCP event stream to both JFR and OTEL.

 These providers implement the `UCPEventListenerProvider` interface provided by UCP.
 They are notified when UCP emits pool, connection, and maintenance events,